pducharme/UniFi-Video-Controller/README.md

-# Important
-Starting with Unifi Video 3.10.x, in-place upgrades are not fully supported.
-It's best to generate and save a backup file, and remove your data folder.
-Then restore the backup from the web setup page.

 # unifi-video-controller

 This docker image runs the unifi-video controller on Ubuntu.
 Originally intended for Unraid 6.x, it should run fine anywhere.